What Are Antioxidants?

-Antioxidants are substances that protect the body by neutralizing unstable molecules called free radicals.
-They develop when atoms in the body gain or lose charged particles called electrons.
+Antioxidants are substances that protect your body from the effects of unstable molecules called free radicals.
+Free radicals develop when atoms in your body gain or lose charged particles called electrons.

 But when too many free radicals build up in the body, they can do serious damage to cells.
 This may contribute to conditions like cancer, heart disease, high blood pressure, and diabetes.

 People tend to talk about antioxidants as a broad category, but they’re actually more of a big family.
-Vitamin C is an antioxidant, and so are Vitamin E and Vitamin A. There are many more, each with their own benefits.
+Vitamin C is an antioxidant, and so are vitamin E, vitamin A, and beta-carotene.
+There are many more, each with their own benefits.

-Because antioxidants have the power to neutralize free radicals, they can lower your odds of some diseases.
+Because antioxidants have the power to protect you from free radicals, they may be able to lower your odds of some diseases.
+But the connection isn't always clear, especially when it comes to supplements.

-They could help prevent cancer.
-Some research suggests that antioxidants can prevent some of the damage free radicals cause that can lead to cancer.
-But more research is needed to determine whether antioxidants from foods can help to reduce people’s risk of cancer.
+Some research suggests that antioxidants could prevent some of the damage free radicals cause that can lead to cancer.
+But there's no scientific evidence that antioxidant supplements work to prevent cancer.
+We need more research to determine whether antioxidants from foods can help to reduce your cancer risk.

-They could help your eyes.
-Age-related macular degeneration, or AMD, is the most common cause of permanent vision loss in adults over age 60.
-It happens when the macula, important tissue deep in the back of your eye, begins to wear away.
+Age-related macular degeneration, or AMD, is the most common cause of permanent vision loss in adults over age 50.
+It happens when the macula, which is deep in the back of your eye, begins to wear away.
 In time, it can lead to loss of your central vision field.

 Antioxidants may help to lower your chances of AMD by up to 25%.
 If you already have AMD, they can help you keep more of your vision.

-Vitamins C and E, both antioxidants, can lower the chance of cataracts.
-These are protein build-ups that cloud the lens at the front of the eye, ultimately causing blurry vision.
+Vitamins C and E can lower the chance of cataracts.
+These are protein buildups that cloud the lens at the front of the eye, ultimately causing blurry vision.
 Antioxidants may also slow the progression of cataracts, letting people maintain better vision longer.

 On the other hand, follow-up studies of antioxidant supplements have failed to show the same benefits.
-Some scientists believe that this has to do with the higher concentrations of antioxidants in supplements.
+Some scientists believe that this has to do with the higher levels of antioxidants in supplements.

 Getting antioxidants from foods may be the secret, but more research is needed to find out if there’s a real connection.